Your family income estimate

 We use your family income estimate to work out how much family assistance to pay you.
 This includes Family Tax Benefit (FTB) and Child Care Subsidy (CCS).

-Why we need an income estimate
+Why we need a family income estimate

-We’ll ask you to update your income estimate before the start of each financial year.
+We’ll ask you to update your family income estimate before the start of each financial year.
 You can also update your estimate during the financial year if your circumstances change.

 After the end of each financial year, you’ll need to confirm your actual income.
 To do this, you need to lodge your tax return or tell us you don't need to lodge one.
 To get your full entitlement you must confirm your family income.
 You must do this within 12 months after the end of the financial year.
 Read more about confirming your income.

 We’ll estimate it for you to reduce the risk of us overpaying you.
-We may update your income estimate based on information from the previous financial year.
+We may update your family income estimate based on information from the previous financial year.
 We’ll use either:

 We may also increase your estimate in line with changes to the Australian Average Weekly Earnings.
 Read more about Australian Average Weekly Earnings on the Australian Bureau of Statistics website.

 What to know before you estimate your income

 If the income estimate you give us is too low, you may get a debt.
 You'll have to pay this back.

 If it's too high, we may pay you less than you’re entitled to.
 If this is the case, you may get the amount you missed out on when we balance your payments.

 If you get FTB, you can pick a payment choice that suits you.
 This can help reduce your risk of getting a debt.
 Read more about payment choices for FTB.